rasagy/loopimation/README.md

 # ➰ loop-imation ➰

-Loop-imation is a short set of examples of building looping geometric animations in p5.js, first used for a short workshop by Rasagy Sharma at Processing Community Day 2020 in Bengaluru (India).
+Loop-imation is a set of examples of building looping geometric animations in p5.js, first used for a short workshop by Rasagy Sharma at Processing Community Day 2020 in Bengaluru (India).

 # Slides
 [Available on Google Slides](https://drive.google.com/file/d/1ViZERKbJZK8m-mmkUfG5tLdIAl3Dx0QG/view?usp=sharing)